emma-sax4/emmasax4.info/_posts/skimp-and-splurge/2019-12-28-from-others-perspectives.md

 The agreement here is that safety is the number one priority when choosing a mode of transportation.
 Especially in Minnesota winters, you need a car that can get you from point A to point B even in the snowiest weather.
 But, I understand that getting a top rated car costs money that young adults may not have laying around.

 In that case, I'd say go carless for a while.
-Try to live in an area that has a good <a href="https://www.walkscore.com/MN/" target="_blank">walking and biking score</a>, and get a bus pass.
+Try to live in an area that has a good [walking and biking score](https://www.walkscore.com/MN/){:target="blank"}, and get a bus pass.
 If you have roommates or SOs that you live with, try to share a car while you save up money.

 If that isn't possible and you absolutely need a car, then next try to look for friends or family members that may have a car that you can purchase from them for a discount.
 I know several people that have gotten hand-me-down vehicles from grandparents, aunts, and uncles at a significant discount.
 OR, they got a cheap car that wasn't that safe, but then traded it in at the dealers to get a discount on a nicer car.